AshampooSystems/boden/doc_input/winuwp_layout.md

 It seems that the Windows layout system is quite reliable with these calls and they are also optimized to reduce duplicate operations to a minimum.

+However, there are several restrictions:

+1) One must never call Measure (=calcPreferredSize) from inside the Arrange routine (see above).

+2) One basically has to assign the final size of the views in Measure (since Measure sets up restrictions for the final size.

-However, there is a big problem: one must never call Measure (=calcPreferredSize) from inside the Arrange routine (see above).
-Since Boden allows layout containers to call calcPreferredSize during layout, that means that the Boden layout phase cannot happen in Arrange.
+Since Boden allows layout containers to call calcPreferredSize during layout, and calcPreferredSize has to call Measure, the first restriction means that the Boden layout phase cannot happen in Arrange.
 Instead, it has to be done in Measure.

-We then also have to ensure that the availableSpace from the last Measure call matches the finalSize in Arrange.
-For our containers that can be guaranteed, since the final size is actually assigned in Measure.
-For the top level Window we cannot ensure that, since there the size is controlled by Windows.
-However, Windows does not dynamically re-size the Window during the layout cycle, so we should never have a case when the available space does not match the final size.
+The second restriction also means that we have to do the whole layout in Measure.

+The good news is that the restrictions Measure places on the final size of the control pretty much enforce that the availableSpace from the last Measure call reflects the final size of the control.
+Since we use our own layout containers we can also enforce that fact.
+So that means that we can simply calculate the final layout in Measure and then simply activate it in Arrange.

 So, in summary: